-Fertilization techniques: what are they?
+Fertilisation techniques: what are they?
+Assisted reproduction (ART)

 There are several methods of medically assisted procreation, each adapted to specific situations.
 Here are some of the most commonly used: